mindis/snowplow.github.com/_posts/2013-02-20-transferring-data-from-s3-to-redshift-at-the-command-line.md

 * If you want to experiment with the tool, you can leave off the `-query` parameter, in which case you'll invoke an interactive command-line session
 * If the query is successful, it will return `0 rows affected.` at the command line.
 This is a bit misleading: if you then look in Redshift you'll see the new rows have loaded.

+A note about bulk loading data from S3 into Redshift:

+* Amazon will only let you use the above syntax to load data from S3 into Redshift if the S3 bucket and the Redshift cluster are located in the **same** region.
+If they are not (and Redshift is not available in all regions, at the time of writing), you will need to copy your S3 data into a new bucket in the same region as your Redshift cluster, prior to running the bulk upload.

 Happy bulk loading from the command line!

 [redshift]: http://aws.amazon.com/redshift/